A Comprehensive Guide To Washington EV Rebates, Tax Credits & Incentives

 Tesla has built a Supercharger network of fast charging stations throughout the state, with locations approximately 150 miles apart along I-5 and I-90.

-Visit the U.S. Department of Energy’s Alternative Fuels Data Center Map of EV Charging Station Locations in Washington, which can be sorted and filtered based on public access, charger type (Level 1, Level 2, DC Fast), and connector type (NACS, J1772, CCS, CHAdeMO).
+Visit the U.S. Department of Energy’s Alternative Fuels Data Center Map of EV Charging Station Locations in Washington, which can be sorted and filtered based on public access, charger type (Level 1, Level 2, DC fast), and connector type (NACS, J1772, CCS, CHAdeMO).

-Home Electrification Incentives in Washington State
+Home Electrification Incentives in Washington

 Combining EV ownership with other electrification projects, such as upgrading your home with solar panels & battery storage, or investing in a heat pump, will help you save even more while reducing your environmental impact.